-Part 1, Dealing with undocumented workers who are here now
+Part 1: Dealing with undocumented workers who are here now

-- Encourage hiring U.S. workers first;
+- Encouraging hiring U.S. workers first;